You’re living the ultimate dream as an entrepreneur.

 - Research email growth strategies and implement them

 - Create 2 new lead magnets

-- Craft awe-inspiring landing pages for every content upgrade and lead magnet
+- Craft conversion-focused landing pages for every content upgrade and lead magnet

 You don’t need to get ultra specific for each week.
 But do make a few points for what you’d like to pull off for each week.